Cut VAT on extensions and repairs – our campaign to slash the cost of home improvements

 - Adding VAT to home improvements means they are not affordable for many people.
 Our research shows VAT at 20% can make the difference between carrying out a home improvement and not.
 After spending thousands buying a home – a good chunk of which is paid in stamp duty tax to the Government – the Government then expect you to pay them an extra 20% when you improve it.

-- It is vital we make our housing stock a good standard.
+- It is vital we make our housing stock a good standard and enable the UK’s transition to net zero carbon.
 Our recent report revealed that nearly two thirds (63%) – 32 million – of UK adults are worried about the quality of our housing stock and think our homes are “not fit for purpose”.
 Homes need to be fit to live in – secure, sound, energy-efficient and in a good state of repair.

 - Homeowners can often be encouraged to pay cash and be left exposed without a receipt.
 Although it isn’t a crime to pay a builder in cash, homeowners are acting illegally if they know this is to avoid VAT.
 There is a huge risk of not getting a receipt for the work: they have no proof that a builder, carpenter or electrician has done the work – and therefore no guarantee that if things go wrong they will come back to put things right.